EricssonResearch/calvin-base/README.md

 After deployment, the `Actor` tab lists the actors currently executing on this runtime, and the `Applications` tab shows all applications deployed from the current runtime.
 By selecting one of the application ids, it is possible to get a visual representation of the application in the form of a graph.
 It is also possible to turn on tracing in order to see what goes on w.r.t actions in each actor.
 Running applications can also be stopped here.

-### Migration

-Once you have to runtimes up and running, they can be joined together to form a network with

-    $ cscontrol http://<first runtime address>:<controlport> nodes add calvinip://<other runtime address>:<port>

-Deploy an application to one of them (from the command line or the web interface) and visit the `Actors` tab in the web interface.
-It should now be possible to select an actor and migrate it to the other node.

-Alternatively, this can be done from the command line using the cscontrol utility:

-    $ cscontrol http://<first runtime address>:<controlport> actor migrate <actor id> <other runtime id>

-Where the necessary information (runtime id, actor id) can be gathered using the same utility.
-USe

-    $ cscontrol --help

-for more information.
-Note that the control uri is mandatory even for most of the help commands.

 ### Testing

 If necessary, install the extra packages needed for testing